cognitive-robotics-course/lynxmotion_al5d_description/README.md

 ![Visualization of the image captured by the camera sensor](screenshots/rqt_image_view.png?raw=true "Image captured by the camera sensor linked to the simulator")

-#### Accessing the pose of a brick

-In order to get the pose of a particular brick, the syntax of the command to execute from a command line terminal is as below.

-`rostopic echo /lynxmotion_al5d/<brick name>/pose`

-For example, the command `rostopic echo /lynxmotion_al5d/brick1/pose` will display the position and orientation of brick1 if it exists.

 #### Spawning bricks

 To spawn a brick a position (x, y, z) specified in metres from the center of the world and orientation (roll, pitch, yaw) specified in radians using the XYZ rotation convention (i.e roll, pitch and yaw are respectively rotations around the x, y and z axis), you should run the following command: